Overview of a Vanuatu Banking License

 Vanuatu offers the possibility to establish a privately owned offshore banking institution with very reasonable capital requirements and governmental fees.
-The recent changed in banking laws creating a new 2002 International Banking Act established a more regulated financial environment to oversee the continued expansion of the offshore banking sector.
+The recent change in banking laws creating a new 2002 International Banking Act established a more regulated financial environment to oversee the continued expansion of the offshore banking sector.

 The Vanuatu International Banking Act defines a Banking business as: